Older persons and migration

 Data on older persons and migration, like migration information more generally, are collected through national population censuses, administrative registers (such as population registers, registers of foreigners and other special registers covering, for example, asylum seekers), household surveys, national surveys, individual surveys on a micro scale and qualitative studies.

 The United Nations Department of Economic and Social Affairs (UN DESA) consolidates data on the foreign-born or the foreign population by age, sex and origin into an international migrant stock dataset.
-Data on older migrants are presented within the 65 or older age category.
+Data on migrants are also available in the 65 or older age category.
 This age category is broken down into the following age sub-categories: 65-69, 70-74 and 75+ years.

 The Organization for Economic Cooperation and Development (OECD) has a database on Immigrants in OECD and non-OECD Countries (DIOC-E) that provides data for 100 destination countries and more than 200 countries of origin.
 Data are broken down by seven core variables: age, sex, duration of stay, labour market outcomes, field of study, place of birth and educational attainment.
 The latest data for DIOC-E-2010 were primarily based on data from the 2010 census round.